-Doodletown, suburban ghost town, is tucked so deep in an abandoned valley, we found it only by accident.
+Doodletown, suburban ghost town, tucked so deep in an abandoned valley, we found it only by accident.
 It’s perfect as a hiking destination and a place worth discovering for several reasons.

 The day we stumbled on Doodletown, I rented a Hertz for the easy drive across the Hudson and into Rockland County.
 “Stumbled on” might be the wrong term.